zton82005/zton82005/README.md

 - 👋 Hi, I’m @zton82005
-- 👀 I’m interested in programming and web developement
+- 👀 I’m interested in programming and web development
-- 🌱 I’m currently learning ReactJS and React Native
+- 🌱 I’m currently learning React JS and React Native
-- 💞️ I’m looking to collaborate with someone who will mentor me and be a good programmer.
+- 💞️ I’m looking to collaborate with someone who will mentor me to be a good programmer.
-- 📫 How to reach me ...

 <!---
 zton82005/zton82005 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.